Bull Moose Music

 Bull Moose is an independent retailer and record store chain based in Portland, Maine, USA.
 The chain has operated since 1989 and has eight locations in Maine and three in New Hampshire.

 History

-Bull Moose was founded by Brett Wickard in Brunswick, Maine in 1989, though he did not file it as a Business Corporation until 1995.
+Bull Moose was founded by Brett Wickard in Brunswick, Maine, in 1989, though he did not file it as a Business Corporation until 1995.
 Bull Moose was started with $37,000.
 Chris Brown was hired in 1991 as a clerk and later became the creator of Record Store Day, and the company's Vice President.

 They were covered by Bloomberg for using predictive algorithms to drive media sales.

 On January 4, 2022, it was announced that Bull Moose would be sold to its 140 employees.
 Founder Brett Wickard will stay on as interim CEO and chair of the board during the transition.
-In January of 2022, Bull Moose became 100% employee-owned and created an employee stock ownership plan for its over 170 employees across 11 stores.
+In January 2022, Bull Moose became 100% employee-owned and created an employee stock ownership plan for its over 170 employees across 11 stores.